davidmintz/court-interpreters-office/docs/documentation/setup.md

 ---
 layout : default
-name : setup
+name : setup | InterpretersOffice.org
 ---

 # setting up the server

 These are the requirements for running InterpretersOffice.
-Some of these instructions may change in the future and I will do my utmost to keep this document up to date.
-But there may be some minor discrepancies.
-The intention is make installation easier than what is described below, with less manual setup involved.
+My intention is make installation easier than what is described below, with less manual setup involved, but for now <em>illud est quod est</em>.
 And of course, if you already have your web and database servers installed, there is less to do.
 These instructions assume a server with a Linux OS and little else.

 ### <span id="web-server">web server: *Apache or Nginx*</span>